Kenounouh/Many-Body-Neural-Network-Wavefunction-for-a-Non-Hermitian-Ising-Chain/README.md

 * **TL**: an implementation of the RNN, RBM (`vmc_rbm_sweep_test_transfer.py`), MLP  Wave Function with transfer learning for the finding of the average magnetization in 1D non-Hermitian PT-symmetric Transverse-field Ising Model (NH TFIM).

-To learn more about this approach, you can check out our paper on Physical Review Research: https://arxiv.org/abs/2506.11222
+To learn more about this approach, you can check out our paper on Physical Review Research: https://link.aps.org/doi/10.1103/q8p7-k7ms; ArXiv https://arxiv.org/abs/2506.11222

 For further questions or inquiries, please feel free to send an email to lavoisier.wahkenounouh@mpl.mpg.de.
 We are looking forward to future contributions.
 ## Dependencies